BNasmith/bnasmith.github.io/index.markdown

 ## Teaching

-I've spent most of my career has been spent as a student or as a teacher.
+I've spent most of my career as a student or as a teacher.
 I have been a physics student and I've taught university physics.
 I've been a military student pilot and I've been a military flight instructor.
 I've been in the seminary classroom and I've taught in church settings.
 I'm committed to life-long learning and enjoy opportunities to share what I know or what I'm learning.

 In the university context, I've taught physics of the space environment, classical mechanics, basic optics, basic algebra, modern physics, and quantum mechanics.
 I plan to share some of my notes on these topics here from time to time.
 I also plan to share some thoughts on teaching in general, technology in learning, and the audio of any future theology talks I have a chance to give.